Roy Beggs Jr: Personal life

 In 2003, Beggs succeeded in having Irish rebel music removed from the in-flight entertainment of Aer Lingus airplanes.
 He complained of the "blatant promotion of militant, armed republicanism" on a music channel during a flight from Dublin to Boston after seeing that Derek Warfield had a radio channel dedicated to his music.
 Beggs, it was the same as "the speeches of Osama Bin Laden being played on a trans-Atlantic Arabian airline."

-Aer Lingus removed the material from their flights stating: "It is something that should not have been on board and we removed it immediately we became aware of it."
+Aer Lingus removed the material from their flights, stating: "It is something that should not have been on board and we removed it immediately we became aware of it."

-He lost his seat in the 2022 Northern Ireland Assembly election.

-Election results

-Beggs Jr had successfully contested every election to the Northern Ireland Assembly from 1998 until he lost his seat to the Alliance Party in 2022.
-In 1998 Beggs Jr polled 16.1% of the popular vote; 16.7% in 2003; and 10.2% in 2007.
-Beggs Jr topped the poll in 1998 and 2003 and the UUP returned two candidates.